NOTE: I penned this in 2016, while thinking about 2008. Sadly, it seems relevant in 2020…

 “Do I miss it?”

-At this point my friend gracefully found a reason to go elsewhere, likely resolving to avoid chit-chat with me in the future, and I unclenched most of my body.
+At this point, my friend gracefully found a reason to go elsewhere, likely resolving to avoid chit-chat with me in the future, and I unclenched all of the muscles I had tensed while recounting this tale.